briankoco/hobbes-venv/README.md

     git clone https://gitlab.prognosticlab.org/prognosticlab/leviathan.git
     ```

-2. Then, from the top level of the source code, run:
+2. You need to ensure that the Leviathan components are built against the same
+   version of the Linux kernel that you are specified in `config.sh`.
+The easiest
+   way to do this is to export the following variable in your current shell:

     ```
-    ./setup.sh
+    export LINUX_KERN=*path to Linux kernel*
     ```

-3. Make sure the Leviathan components are built against the same version of the Linux
-   kernel that you are specified in `config.sh`.
-The easiest way to do this is to export
-   the following variable in your current shell:
+   Then, from the top level of the source code, run:
     ```
-    export LINUX_KERN=*path to Linux kernel*
+    ./setup.sh
     ```

+3.
-   and then invoke:
+   Finally, invoke:

     ```
     make
     ```

    from the top level of the Leviathan tree to build each of the NVL components against
    this kernel version.